ashutoshmjain/gita/src/mathuraChap07.md

 What ? - that was the exact opposite of what `Parasara` did.
 He vowed for celibacy before he left the `Ashrama`!
 Celibacy, he was told, would turn into the firetraps of revenge, and it did happen.

-Why are you surprised ? - asked the father - if you hate life, wouldn't you be empowered to kill - burn the life ?
+Why are you surprised ? - asked the father - if you hate life - celibacy - wouldn't you be empowered to kill - burn the life ?

 Clarity dawned upon `Maharishi` - what should I do now? - he bent on knees with his hands folded.